 Your application will be dealt with in strict confidence.
 It will only be seen by members of the Postal Family Fund.

 Trustees review each application across a number of areas, including the student’s statement, and then give a total score based on their judgement in each of these areas.
 It is based on the judgement of each individual Trustee.
-The Trustees then submit their returns to the Chairman and Secretary and a subcommittee of Trustees they meet to agree the final allocation of bursaries.
+The Trustees then submit their returns to the Chairman and Secretary and a subcommittee of Trustees then meet to agree the final allocation of bursaries.

 We will look at the hardship faced by the family in supporting the young person at University.
 The trustees will look at household income after making allowances for rent or mortgage.
 Any exceptional expenditure may be considered if details are provided.
 A family with a single parent or one where the children are being cared for by grandparents will be considered.
 Disability or chronic illness of a parent or parents is another factor and so is disability or chronic illness of the student or a sibling.
 Evidence of any difficulties encountered by the student in his or her education or upbringing will be considered and evidence of any volunteering or out of school activities are other factors.
 The student statement is very important because this gives the Trustees an insight into the motivation and achievements of the student and their hopes and ambitions.